wpscott/xml_converter/README.md

 # xml_converter
-A Lua script for Aegisub to convert XML Danmu file.
+A Lua script for Aegisub to convert XML Danmaku file.

 ---